xYuunaX/SegaSaturnTribute/README.md

 Note: Testing has been done in Portable Mode, your results may vary.

+There are generic configs you try out and see if that fixes or improves performance.
+(3D/2D)

 | Game | Status | Overclocking | Notes |
 | --- | --- | --- | --- |
 | **Baroque** | Playable | No - Stock | Further testing needed, performance is very good |